Philipwur/MSc-Thesis/README.md

 - start thinking about Nc calculation from alpha
 - see 1/N^gamma variant of variable analysis
 - look into CUDA for optimisation procedure
+- make 2D model work with array inputs (for multi-threading)

 ### Extras

 - Look into Julia
 - change print commands to logging
 - add points and interceptions to legend in regression graphs
+- add resolution/subtitles in surface/contour plot for final report
+- look into animating the 3D surface plot
 - look into enumerate and object oriented code (classes)
 - think about animating the regression relationship for the thesis presentation
 - see how results of a strip of lattice compare to squares (might be able to save computational time)
 - see if you can optimise the runtime for the 3D model

 ## Done